afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I learned about css margin collapsing problem and how can we solve it.

 **Thougts** Applying margins to one direction will solve so much different margin problems

+### Day 106: Sep 26 2019

+**Today's Progress**: Today I studied flexboxes at css-tricks & w3schools to learn new properties.

+**Thougts** With flexboxes we can create so much new awesome layouts